JGripton/todo/README.md

 # todo
  Simple To-Do list application with auth and language translation

- Currently running on google cloud at https://todo-front-v2.uc.r.appspot.com/task
+ Currently running on google cloud at https://todo-front-v2.uc.r.appspot.com

- Sign in using the menu before trying to add a task
+ Home page is currently empty.
+Use the menu to sign in and then open the task page

  Backend not currently live